shauncksm/base64id-rs/README.md

 jHamKFSl5oM  -8325284168998721917  10121459904710829699
 ```

-For a video of this concept in action, see [here](https://www.youtube.com/watch?v=gocwRvLhDf8).

 A 64 bit integer (8 bytes) is efficiently stored and manipulated in memory.
 When the value needs to be sent to a web client over HTTP, the value is base64url encoded and sent as exactly 11 base64url characters (11 bytes).

+For a video of the underlying concept in action, see [here](https://www.youtube.com/watch?v=gocwRvLhDf8).

 ### Benefits
 - 64 bit integers are sent in a url safe manor